 Last Updated on

-For a few autumn weeks the Northeast transforms into a rich tapestry of gold and russet oak, birch, and sugar maple trees.
-Seeing fall foliage at peak intensity is magical, but success requires perfect timing and the right location.
+For a few autumn weeks, fall foliage in the Northeast transforms the region into a rich tapestry of gold and russet oak, birch, and sugar maple trees.
+Seeing fall colors at peak intensity is magical, but success requires perfect timing and the right location.

 Yankee Magazine’s Leaf Peepr app pulls up a color-coded map that allows you to drill down or scroll to locate current foliage status all across the United States.
 Even armed with that information, you still need to know where to find the trees in a photogenic or at least picturesque setting.